PaimountLtd/plugin-to-make-sources-available-to-record-via-a-filter/doc/readme.txt

 How to use:
 - Apply this filter to the video source you want to capture and configure the settings below.
-Then, use the fun start is called - stop when you want to stop
+Then, use func_start to start - stop when you want to stop

 Settings
 - "path": directory where the file goes